ArcherDotBuild/NodeJS-v2/README.md

 #### What is NodeJS

-Node.js is a runtime for built on top of Chrome's V8.
+NodeJS is a runtime for built on top of Chrome's V8.
 It allows you to develop apps in JavaScript outside of the browser.
 It's single threaded non blocking and asynchronous.
-This is acheived by the use of an event loop at the core of Node.js.
-If you know JS then you already know how to develop with Node.js, kinda...
+This is acheived by the use of an event loop at the core of NodeJS.
+If you know JS then you already know how to develop with NodeJS, kinda...

 JavaScript is single threaded, as in, it's only going to be able to process work and amount of work in one little isolated instance and then everything else kinda runs in the background.
 This allow Node to be able to process things much faster than a lot of other OS level languages, as long as those tasks are not CPU bound.
 So if you're not doing things like arithmetic or AI or machine learning, NodeJS is probably a perfect tool for you because it can handle things and put them in the background and continue to stay open to handle incoming requests and things like that